Many brand accounts on social media are a ghost town, and plummeting engagement rates are a telltale sign you’re heading for the same fate.

 If your social media teams don’t currently have a social listening strategy in place, consider looking into platforms like Sprout Social or Hootsuite.
 Both platforms offer user-friendly tools that enable you to monitor brand mentions, relevant keywords, and keep tabs on your competitors.

-Establish Clear Community Guidelines & Moderation
+4. Establish Clear Community Guidelines and Moderation Rules

 Guidelines provide a framework for maintaining a safe and inclusive space for all community members, promoting a strong sense of belonging within your community.
 For example, social media platforms like Facebook, Discord or Reddit have built-in features to display community guidelines to new members.

-Reward Your Biggest Advocates
+5. Reward Your Biggest Advocates

 Social media-specific loyalty programs are a powerful strategy for building successful communities online, due in large part to the rule of reciprocity.

-You see, humans have this natural tendency to want to give back when they receive something, and this can be leveraged to promote and strengthen your social media engagement.
+Humans have this natural tendency to want to give back when they receive something, and this can be leveraged to promote and strengthen your social media engagement.
 For example, brands like Pura Vida offer a brand ambassador program that rewards ambassadors with a 10% cash commission for each sale they generate.

 Remember that proactive approach I mentioned earlier?
 Pura Vida is a perfect example of putting it into action with their brand ambassadors.
 Instead of sitting back and waiting for loyal customers, they're taking the initiative by incentivizing their community to be active.

-Encourage UGC from Followers
+6. Encourage UGC from Followers

 Your community management strategy would be incomplete without user-generated content.